Attending the Conference On-site

 - The IAFOR moderator will be responsible for monitoring the session.

-- The participants will be muted upon entry.
+- You will be muted upon entry.

 - The meeting will be recorded automatically.